Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Our techniques

 \subsubsection{Hierarchical subspace-evasive sets}

-The first approach to follows along the lines of \cite{GW-tit13} and only encode messages in a {\em subspace-evasive set} which has small intersection with low-dimensional subspaces.
+The first approach follows along the lines of \cite{GW-tit13} and we only encode messages in a {\em subspace-evasive set} which has small intersection with low-dimensional subspaces.
 Implementing this in our case, however, leads to several problems.
-First, since the subspace we like to avoid intersecting much has large dimension, the list size bound will be linear in the code length and not a constant like in our final result.
+First, since the subspace we like to avoid intersecting much has large dimension, the list size bound will be linear in the code length and not a constant like in our final result (by ``a constant", we mean that the list size is independent of the code length and dependent on $\Ge$).
 More severely, we cannot go over the elements of this subspace to prune the list as that would take exponential time.
 To solve the latter problem, we observe that the subspace has a special ``periodic" structure, and exploit this to show the existence of large ``hierarchically subspace evasive" (h.s.e) subsets which have small intersection with the projection of the subspace on certain prefixes.
 Isolating the periodic property of the subspaces, and formulating the right notion of evasiveness w.r.t to such subspaces, is an important aspect of this work.

-We also give a pseudorandom construction of good h.s.e sets using limited wise independent sample spaces, in a manner enabling the efficient iterative computation of the final list of intersecting elements.
+We also give a construction of good h.s.e sets using limited wise independent sample spaces, in a manner enabling the efficient iterative computation of the final list of intersecting elements.
 Further our construction allows for efficient indexing into the h.s.e set which leads to an efficient encoding algorithm for our code).
 As a further ingredient, we note that the number of possible subspaces that arise in the decoding is much smaller than the total number of possibilities.
 Using this together with an added trick in the h.s.e set construction, we are able to reduce the list size to a constant.